miso-lims/walkthroughs/7-pools.md

 ---
 layout: page
-title: Pools and Dilutions
+title: 7.
+Dilutions, Pools, and Orders
 ---

-# 7. Dilutions, Pools and Orders
 A library cannot be directly loaded into a _lane_ in a _sequencing container_ (flowcell/SMRTcell) in MISO.
 A dilution must be made and then many dilutions (or just one) can be mixed into a _pool_ for sequencing.